 - Individuals may enter nominations for ORCID Steering Groups and Working Groups

 - The community may access an annual data file of public information, available on the ORCID Web site

-- Organizations may integrate ORCID iDs into research systems and workflows using the Authentication API (available in March 2014)
+- Organizations may integrate ORCID iDs into research systems and workflows using the Public API

 ORCID Member/Subscriber Benefits

 ORCID is funded through organizational membership and subscription fees.
 Members receive access to the Member API, personalized technical support, integrated application user acceptance testing, a monthly newsletter, and invitations to public events hosted by ORCID.
 In addition, members also may enter nominations for service on the ORCID Board.
 We thank our members for committing to the ORCID mission and their help sustaining ORCID for the benefit of the research and scholarly community.